GlaucioOliveira/CIT-261/topics/javascript/README.md

 ```

 #### Associative Arrays
-> In the example above, when we are accessing the first item (fruit) on the Array 'Foods', with the [0] index, we are acessing something called *associative array*.
+In the example above, when we are accessing the first item (fruit) on the Array 'Foods', with the [0] index, we are acessing something called *associative array*.
 We can only access arrays by their position in the Array.
 This is a zero based array, so the first item is in the position 0. and the last one is 2.
 (0 = Apple, 1 = Banana, 2 = Coconut).

+<a href="https://codepen.io/glaucioso/pen/mowEMY" target="_blank">Live Demo (at CodePen)</a>

 #### Functions and Parameters
-> A function is a block of code (inside a { } brackets) that execute a particular task.
+A function is a block of code (inside a { } brackets) that execute a particular task.
 It needs to be inside a function declaration (or header) that it is composed by the *function* keyword, next to the name of the function and the ( ) parentheses.
 To pass parameters, we only need to name then inside the ( ) parentheses with their names.

 In the example below there a function (doTheMath) that multiplies two values passed to it through the parameters (param1 and param2).
 Those parameters are acessible only inside the scope of the function.